6 Tips for Moving to a New City (Even If You Don’t Know Anyone)

-I love the idea of packing up and moving to a new city; I’m a freelancer so that’s one of the perks of my job, right?
+I love the idea of packing up and moving to a new city.
+I’m a freelancer so that’s one of the perks of my job, right?
 Have laptop, will travel; I can work — and live — anywhere.
-But when you’ve actually moved to a new place, especially if you’re someone who works at home and doesn’t have the opportunity to meet new people at work, how do you get things going?
+But when you’ve actually moved to a new place, especially if you’re someone who works from home and doesn’t have the opportunity to meet new people at work, how do you get things going?

-Say yes to everything.
-You need either all or some of the following life essentials in your new city: friends, a BFF, a boyfriend/ girlfriend, and a job.
-You won’t find these by sitting at home and ordering delivery while watching Bravo.
+You’ll probably want a few of the following life essentials in your new city: some friends, a BFF, a romantic partner, and a job.
+You won’t find these by sitting at home, ordering take-out, and watching Bravo.
 Get out there!
 Go to everything people invite you to.
-Remind yourself that you are on a mission to find these life essentials!
+Remind yourself that you are on a mission to find these life essentials.

 Welcome to the way grown-ups make friends.
-We're not in college anymore.
 Ask your BFFs in your current city if they know anyone in your new city.
-Ask your family if they know anyone who might be a nice friend for you.
-Scour Facebook, LinkedIn, Twitter, Instagram and whatever other social media you’re on and find out who from your network lives in town.
-You might be surprised.
+Ask your family if they know anyone who might be a nice pal for you.
+Scour Facebook, LinkedIn, Twitter, Instagram, and whatever other social media you’re on to find out who from your network lives in town.
+You might be surprised at what you find.

-You are in a new city, it’s all strange and unfamiliar.
-You don’t know where CVS or the grocery store are or who your BFF will be.
-You don’t know the good neighborhoods from the okay neighborhoods from the bad neighborhoods.
+You are in a new city, so it’s all strange and unfamiliar.
+You don’t know where CVS or the grocery store is, or who your best pal will be.
+You don’t know the good neighborhoods from the okay neighborhoods.
 You don’t know the secret side streets to cut around traffic.
-You don’t know the cool bars, the cool restaurants or where the best farmer’s market is.
-So instead of adding to the stress, I encourage you to stay somewhere comfortable for your first chunk of time... while you get used to your surroundings.
+You don’t know the cool bars, the cool restaurants, or where the best farmer’s market is.
+So instead of adding to the stress, I encourage you to stay somewhere comfortable for your first chunk of time while you get used to your surroundings.

 Anytime you start thinking “OMG, this was a huge mistake!,” “I was so stupid for thinking this was a good idea!” or “I’m never going to like living here and I’m going to die alone!” — and, trust me, it will happen — remind yourself that things are still in transition, moving is hard, and you are giving yourself until you have a year under your belt before making any overarching judgements on the move.

 You have it easier — you left.
 I’ve always believed that the “mover” has it easier than the person left behind.
 You’re out exploring a new city, having new adventures, learning new things.
 Your old pals are in their same routine and probably missing you.
 Don’t forget about them.
 Make an effort to keep in touch and to go back and visit from time to time.
 Yes, it will be hard — you’re not sharing all of their day to day adventures and even a small time difference call be awkward — but soon enough things will fall into place.